Cloverport, Kentucky: History

 The town was renamed Cloverport in 1828 after nearby Clover Creek.
 Seven years before, in 1821, the Kentucky Legislature had built a toll road between the town and Bowling Green.
 1828 also saw the town open a post office with George LaHeist as post master.

+In 1829, the Baptist congregation built their own church.
+In 1831, a new graveyard, known as the Murray Graveyard, was established on the north side of Main Street near the Cherry Street intersection.
+The Methodist congregation built their own church in 1840 on east Huston Street.
+The old building then became a church for the town's black residents.
+The Methodist moved again in 1871 to a site on Elm Street.

 The town was the site of a button factory, which made use of mussel shells from the Ohio.
 In the nineteenth century, the Victoria Coal Mines (named in honor of the British queen) produced coal oil from cannel coal that was used to light Buckingham Palace.

+In 1857, the first Roman Catholic church, St. Malachi, was built on Chestnut Street south of Huston Street.
+In 1887, a new church was built and named St. Rose of Lima across the railroad tracks from the old St. Malachi church.
+The church and rectory were both burned in 1894 and rebuilt at their present locations.

 The town was formally incorporated by an act of the state assembly in 1860 and expanded to take in the growing number of homes on the west side of Clover Creek.
+Land was also donated that year for a Presbyterian church at the corner of Main Street and Lynn Street.
+A church was never built there but in 1889 the property was exchanged for land on east Main Street where a church was built.

 The town had its own newspaper beginning on July 17, 1878.
 The Breckenridge News was started by John D. Babbage and run by his family until 1950 when it was sold to George and Edith Wilson.
 The Wilsons merged the paper with their other newspaper, the Irvington Herald, and formed the Breckinridge County Herald-News in 1956.